the51craw/Integra7Random_Xamarin_Portable/README.md

 All that possibly can be implemented in common code goes into the portable project.

-UI i handled in the file UIHandler.cs in the portable project, where all controls are dynamically created.
+UI is handled in the file UIHandler.cs in the portable project, where all controls are dynamically created.
 The original program was split up in a few pages, and xaml code was used in some pages, but it has an enging for creating UI controls, so that one is beeing adapted to